aka5hbg/lending-club/README.md

 ## Deployed on Microsoft Azure

 The Streamlit application has been containerized using Docker for deployment.
 Docker offers the advantages of portability and easy dependency management.
-The Dockerized application has been deployed on Microsoft Azure.
+The Dockerized application has been deployed on Microsoft Azure. (but if once the trial preiod of Azure expires below link might not , use the second link which deployed on  native hosting

-here is the link [CreditRisk Predictor  App](https://genz.azurewebsites.net/)
+here is the link(azure) [CreditRisk Predictor  App](https://genz.azurewebsites.net/) here is the link(streamlit) [CreditRisk Predictor  App](https://aka5hbg-lending-club-app-7jgmhk.streamlit.app/)

 ## Run Locally
 Initialize git